Rub3nM3dina/SQL-projects/Celestial Bodies Database/README.md

 # Universe database

-In this project, we will build a SQLite relational database with 5 related tables following these requirements:
+This project involves designing and building a SQLite relational database to model astronomical objects and their relationships.
+The following requirements must be followed in designing the 5 related tables:

 - Each table should have a primary key.
 - Each *primary key* should automatically increment.
 (Because I am working in SQLite, I will have to manually increment the primary key column.
 But if you use the commands in SQL Server or PostgresSQL, it will automatically increment)